imrishu18/CareerCraft-Smart-Career-Companion/README.md

 # CareerCraft – AI-Powered Smart Career Companion

-CareerCraft is a **full-stack AI-powered Smart Career Companion** that helps students and professionals accelerate their career journey with **ATS-optimized resumes, AI-generated cover letters, personalized industry insights, and interactive mock interviews**.
+CareerCraft is a **full-stack AI-powered Smart Career Companion** that helps students and professionals accelerate their career journey with **ATS-optimized resumes, AI-generated cover letters, personalized industry insights, and interactive mock interviews** - all in one modern platform.

 ---